Williamson posts 18th century in 1st test against England

 Share via Email

-AUCKLAND, New Zealand — Captain Kane Williamson scored a New Zealand-record 18th test century before rain interrupted play Friday early on the second day of the first cricket test against England.
+AUCKLAND, New Zealand — Captain Kane Williamson scored a New Zealand-record 18th test century as New Zealand tightened its advantage in the first cricket test against England on a rain-affected second day Friday.

-Williamson previously shared with Martin Crowe and his current teammate Ross Taylor the New Zealand record of 17 test centuries.